ER-DEF-CTF-Erronkak-sortzen/er-def-ctf-zerbitzuen-garapena-eta-hedapena-lunanue/roses/README.md

     Flags will be stored in 'roses_www_1' docker's '/usr/local/apache2/htdocs/dontlookhere.txt' file.

 # About exploting:
 - The attacker has to inspect the rosesarered.png image showed in the index.html web page; the credentialas are stored inside the image (using steganography) as a message plain text.
 With those credentials, the attacker can log into roses_ssh docker.
-Once connected, he will get access to the rosesarered.txt, (at /home/blue/), where a poem of "Roses are red, Blue is the sky..." will be show.
+Once connected, he will get access to the rosesarered.txt, (at /home/blue/), where a poem of "Roses are red, Blue is the sky..." will be shown.
 The password you need for the next step is the result of applying the md5 to the poem file (rosesarered.txt).
 The last step is to access the other web server and to use that hash as the password to enter the final webpage there the flags are being placed (at '/usr/local/apache2/htdocs/dontlookhere.txt').
 - The defender should change 'blue' user's password.